br-automation-com/vscode-brautomationtools/README.md

 ## Requirements

 The B&R Automation Tools extension requires the [_C/C++ extension_](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) for auto completion.
-It will be automatically installed during installation fo the B&R Automation Tools extension.
+It will be automatically installed during installation of the B&R Automation Tools extension.

 ## Known Issues

 ### Auto completion for C/C++

-Auto completion for C/C++ programs and libraries does not consider the properties of configurations in the Configuration View.
+Code completion for C/C++ programs and libraries does not consider the properties of configurations in the Configuration View.
 Therefore following Automation Studio configuration settings are not supported by the auto completion:
 *  Defines used by `-D` compiler switches (e.g. `-D MY_DEFINE`)
 *  Additional include directories